 February 22 is Human Trafficking Awareness Day—a day set aside by Canadians to bring particular attention to the issues of human trafficking and modern slavery in Canada and around the world.
 On this date in 2007, the Parliament of Canada voted unanimously to develop and implement a national anti-trafficking action plan.

-This year, the Anglican Church of Canada designates February 21, 2021, as Freedom Sunday, an opportunity to learn about human trafficking and slavery in Canada today.
+Next year, the Anglican Church of Canada designates February 20, 2022, as Freedom Sunday, an opportunity to learn about human trafficking and slavery in Canada today.
 While our observance of this day typically takes place near February 22 (Human Trafficking Awareness Day), study and liturgical resources can be adjusted for other days throughout the year, such as Sundays near:

 - June 21, National Indigenous Peoples Day